mkumar7404508129/ROS_ASSIGNMENT/src/navigation_pkgs/astar_ml_pkg/astar_ml.md

 ### Core Functionality

 * **Data Generation**: Subscribes to the `/map` topic.
 Once the map is received, it identifies all non-obstacle cells and generates thousands of random start/goal pairs.
-* **Parallel Processing**: To speed up data generation, it uses Python's `multiprocessing.Pool` to distribute the A* search tasks across all available CPU cores, providing a significant performance boost.
+* **Parallel Processing**: To speed up data generation, it uses Python's `multiprocessing.Pool` to distribute the A*(with Manhattan distance) search tasks across all available CPU cores, providing a significant performance boost.
 A `tqdm` progress bar shows the status.
 * **Model Training**: It trains a `sklearn.ensemble.GradientBoostingRegressor` model on the generated data (`X`: start/goal coordinates, `y`: true path cost).
 * **Evaluation & Output**: After training, it evaluates the model's performance on a test set, prints the Mean Absolute Error (MAE) and R-squared (R2) score, and saves the results to a plot.